dwightjack/marco.solazzi.me/src/content/blog/simple-colored-meter.md

 ## Implementation

-From this I started experimenting with the `<meter>` element to see how for a nice implementation of a usage meter using just HTML and CSS as much as possible.
+From this I started experimenting with the `<meter>` element to see how far I could push a nice implementation of a usage meter using just HTML and CSS.

 :::warning

 **Disclaimer**: What follows is a CSS experiment.
-Accessibility and old browsers compatibility hasn't been fully tested.
+Accessibility and old browser compatibility haven't been fully tested.

 :::